jacoborus/estilo/README.md

 <a name="install-estilo"></a>
 #### Install Estilo

 Install estilo as a dependency.
-This step will add some scripts to package.json and create `estilo` folder, which contains your blank templates, themes and color palette
+This step will add some scripts to package.json and create `estilo` folder, which contains your templates and palette.

 ```sh
 npm install --save estilo